Punschkrapferl/codeparser/README.md

 This:

-- Starts a temporary `backend` container.
+- Starts a temporary `backend` container from the prebuilt image.
 - Runs `pytest` inside it.
 - Cleans up the container afterwards.